INTERVIEW WITH LISA ELLISON

 When did you first feel like a writer?

 Also, at age nine typing seemed cool and official.

 Feeling like a writer took much longer.
 I spent years believing I had to achieve very specific things in order to accept this lofty title.
 But, in reality, writers write.
 All that’s required is the willingness to park your butt in a chair and slap some words in a notebook.

 What's your philosophy about teaching a writing class?

-Lisa Ellison, Ed.S. is a freelance writer, editor, and writing coach with a background in mindfulness and mental health.
+Lisa Ellison, Ed.S. is a editor, instructor, and program manager at WriterHouse with a background in mindfulness and mental health.
 She has an Ed.S in Clinical Mental Health Counseling from James Madison University and is an experienced teacher and facilitator.
-Recipient of a 2015 VQR Conference scholarship for potential literary excellence, Lisa’s essays have been published in Huffington Post, The Guardian, The Rumpus, Streetlight, Gravel Literary Journal, and The Rusty Nail.
+Recipient of a 2015 VQR Conference scholarship for potential literary excellence, Lisa’s essays have been published or are forthcoming in The Kenyon Review, Huffington Post, The Guardian, The Rumpus, Streetlight, Gravel Literary Journal, and The Rusty Nail.
 Her short story “A Bit of Heaven” was the runner up in the 2015 C-Ville Weekly Fiction Contest.
 To learn more, please visit her website: www.lisacooperellison.com

 WHAT WRITERHOUSE STUDENTS ARE SAYING ABOUT LISA